vipulnaik/diet-exercise-health/events/2024/2024-exercise-tracker.md

 On 2024-07-16, four days after my Tdap vaccine booster dose, I resumed hand gripper exercises with my left hand (this is the non-vaccine arm).
 This was consistent with my plan.

+## 2024-07-19: resumed hand gripper exercises with right hand

+On 2024-07-19, seven days after my Tdap vaccine booster dose, I resumed hand gripper exercises with my right hand (this is the vaccine arm).
+This was consistent with my plan.